EXCLUSIVE-CIA chief told Bolsonaro government not to mess with Brazil election, sources say

 Two of the sources warned of a potential institutional crisis if Bolsonaro were to lose by a narrow margin, with scrutiny focused on the role of Brazil's armed forces, which ruled the country during a 1964-85 military government that Bolsonaro celebrates.

-During his unannounced trip, Burns, a career diplomat nominated by Biden last year, met at the presidential palace with Bolsonaro and two senior intelligence aides - national security adviser Augusto Heleno and Alexandre Ramagem, then-head of Brazilian intelligence agency Abin.
+During his unannounced trip, Burns, a career diplomat nominated by Biden last year, met at the presidential palace with Bolsonaro and two senior intelligence aides - Heleno and Alexandre Ramagem, then-head of Brazilian intelligence agency Abin.
 Both were Bolsonaro appointees.

 Burns also dined at the U.S. ambassador's residence with Heleno and Bolsonaro's then-Chief of Staff Luiz Eduardo Ramos, both former generals.
 Brazil's military has historically enjoyed close ties with the CIA and other U.S. intelligence services.